KIMBERLY PECK, M.A., BCba

 Avner fraidlin, M.Ed., bcba

-Avner’s current research interests include the different variations of FA conducted with children with special needs and treating severe behavior problems for these children as well as typically developing children.
+Avner’s current research interests include the different variations and applications of functional analysis (FA) with children with special needs and treating severe behavior problems of children with disabilities and typically developing children.
 In addition, Avner is interested in assessment tools to be used during a functional behavior assessment and is working on a research which will focus on validating a recently publish tool by Kestner et al. (2018).

 Contact Avner: email@example.com